 - One unit must be US history or World Civilizations.

 - Examples of courses in this category include any state/regional history classes, civics, government, geography, economics, psychology, and sociology.

-- “Heritage Language” courses for students who speak English as a Second/Foreign Language can satisfy this subject requirement provided they otherwise satisfy the English core subject requirement with additional course work.
-In other words, we will not “double count” courses to meet both foreign language and English categories simultaneously.
+- “Heritage Language” courses for English language learners (ESL/ELL) can satisfy this subject requirement provided they otherwise satisfy the English core subject requirement with additional course work (i.e., we will not “double count” courses to meet both world language and English categories simultaneously).
 In some cases, English proficiency documentation may be required as part of the application for admission.

-- Students who have not taken the recommended foreign language requirement due to the presence of a disability or limitations in small schools/rural areas where foreign language major not be offered can use the Academic Explanation section of the application to address this; students in these types of circumstances face no disadvantage in the admission process.
+- Students who have not satisfied the world language recommendation due to the presence of a disability or limitations in school curricula are encouraged to use the Academic Explanation section of the application to address this; students in these types of circumstances face no disadvantage in the admission process.

 - Academic electives can be additional units in any of the core subjects above beyond the minimum number required.
-They also may include art, music and drama/theatre; computer science; and career-technical education programs such as agriculture and engineering.
+They also may include fine and performing arts (art, music and drama/theatre); computer science; and career-technical education programs such as agriculture and engineering.

 - Courses that typically do not qualify as academic electives or core subjects include physical education, aide, advisement, and so on.